 Types of Canine Enrichment

 We generally differentiate six types of enrichment: cognitive, physical, occupational, social, sensory, and nutritional.
 The different forms of enrichment can be provided separately but are usually combinations.
-For example, visually open crates can give a dog the opportunity to view its surroundings.
+For example, visually open crates can allow a dog to view its surroundings.
 Increased visual access is both physically and sensorily enriching.
 Most examples and suggestions provide a combination of enrichment, which is good.
-Naturally, combinations create more complexity and stimulate dogs better mentally.
+Combinations create more complexity and stimulate dogs better mentally.

 Cognitive Canine Enrichment